Saral9847/MDS-606-G3-/README.md

 Research Question: To what extent would generative AI be of impact on student’s engagement and motivation in customized learning environments?

-Hypothesis: use of generative AI in education benefits student performance and engagement.
+Hypothesis: Use of generative AI in education benefits student performance and engagement.

 Details of Group members